lightbend-labs/dbuild/docs/src/sphinx/deploy.rst

     a custom port may optionally be specified.
 A credentials file is required (see later).

   ``s3://bucket/path1/path2``
     The artifacts will be uploaded to an Amazon S3 bucket.
-Suitable credentials must be specified.
+Credentials must be specified.

 credentials
   A properties file containing at least the properties "host", "user", and "password".
 The